Legislative Framework for Record Retention Requirements

 In Austria, a number of HR-related records must be maintained for a minimum of seven years (accounting-related records, documents relevant for book-keeping and fiscal purposes as well as all business letters, contracts and business communications).
-Claims are generally time-barred 30 years after the end of the employment relationship.

 Most countries have minimum and maximum retention periods for certain HR records.
 Even if there is no statutory minimum retention period for a certain category of records in a particular country, it is often recommended to retain records until the expiration of the relevant time limits for bringing legal actions or regulatory investigations (statutes of limitations).

 In addition to maintaining minimum retention periods, some countries also have maximum retention periods.
 A record’s survival must often be limited so as to safeguard the privacy of persons whose personal data is contained in that record.
 In particular, records must be kept for no longer than is necessary for achieving the purposes for which the records were collected or subsequently used.
 After the maximum retention periods have expired, the documents should be either permanently deleted or anonymized (i.e., all references to data subjects should be redacted so that it is no longer possible to identify those persons).